-Based on the 2016 Integrated System Power Repayment Study (ISPRS) prepared as of September 30, 2016, the projected increase in capital investment in 2016 is \$179,592,796, which includes \$20,658,650 for transmission facilities and \$158,934,146 for generating facilities.
-The ISPRS is conducted annually to determine the adequacy of the current rates to ensure full cost recovery of the power investments and expenses for the integrated system.
-The five-year investment increase projected in the 2016 ISPRS for fiscal years 2016 through 2020 is estimated to cost \$797,949,582.
+Based on the 2017 Power Repayment Studies (PRSs) prepared as of September 30, 2017, the projected increase in capital investment in 2017 is \$236,669,298, which includes \$21,984,897 for transmission facilities and \$214,684,401 for generating facilities.
+The PRSs are conducted annually to determine the adequacy of the current rates to ensure full cost recovery of the power investments and expenses for the three rate systems.
+The five-year investment increase projected in the 2017 PRSs for fiscal years 2017 through 2021 is estimated to cost \$817,091,510.
 It is reasonably possible that a change in estimate will occur.

-Southwestern sells the majority of its marketable power to customers under long-term power sales contracts of 15 years, which require Southwestern to provide 1,200 kilowatt hours per kilowatt of peaking contract demand per year, subject to scheduling constraints outlined in each customer's contract.
+Southwestern sells its marketable power to customers under long-term power sales contracts of 15 years, the majority of which require Southwestern to provide 1,200 kilowatt hours per kilowatt of peaking contract demand per year, subject to scheduling constraints outlined in each customer's contract.
 If sufficient power is unavailable to Southwestern from Corps' hydroelectric facilities to meet these commitments, Southwestern may be required to purchase power from other sources to meet these commitments.
 The cost to purchase such power is recovered through the purchased power adder discussed more fully in note 1(g).